De1ta-team/De1CTF2019/writeup/re/Signal vm + Signal vm Δ/README.md

 ### Source code

-vm1.c and vm2.c is the source code.
+vm1.c and vm2.c are the source code.
 As I'm a rookie, the code may be poor.
 Please don't care it.

-hill.c and triangle.c is the source code of the algorithm.
+hill.c and triangle.c are the source code of the algorithm.

-assembly1.txt and assembly2.txt is the assembly of two challenge.
+assembly1.txt and assembly2.txt are the assembly of two challenges.
 I just translate it from x86 assembly.

-simulate1.py and simulate2.py will parse the instruction and simulate execution, and then assemble it into bytecode1 and bytecode2.
+simulate1.py and simulate2.py will parse the instruction and simulate execution, and then assemble them into bytecode1 and bytecode2.

-solve1.py and solve2.py is the reference script.
+solve1.py and solve2.py are the reference scripts.